What is Windows Defender – Security Warning SCAM?

 - How to Stop Windows Defender – Security Warning pop-ups

-Looking for a method to remove scam pop-ups manually, without installing any removal tools?
+Looking for a way to remove scam pop-ups manually without installing any removal tools?
 Then this section of the blog post is just for you.
-Below are some simple steps you can take.
-Performing these steps requires basic knowledge of internet browser and Windows setup.
-If you doubt that you can follow them, it is better to use free software listed below that can help you remove adware and get rid of scam popups.
+Below are a few simple steps you can take.
+Performing these steps requires basic knowledge of Internet browser and Windows setup.
+If you are in doubt that you can follow them, it is better to use the free software listed below, which can help you remove adware and get rid of scam pop-ups.

 Uninstall adware software through the Windows Control Panel

-First of all, check the list of installed software on your PC and uninstall all unknown and newly installed apps.
-If you see an unknown program with incorrect spelling or varying capital letters, it have most likely been installed by malware and you should clean it off first with malware removal tool such as Zemana Anti-Malware.
+First of all, check the list of installed apps on your computer and uninstall all unknown and recently installed applications.
+If you see an unknown app with incorrect spelling or varying capital letters, it was most likely installed by malware and you should first remove it with a malware removal tool such as Zemana Anti- Malware.

 |Windows 7||Windows 8|

 Reset Mozilla Firefox settings